Kosov234/take-home-task/README.md

 - CSS - I didn't saw a need to use any preprocessor or CSS library here, the styles are quite basic and there's no need in them IMO
 - Classnames - just a convenient tool for dynamic CSS classes I'm used to, used it for Input validation styling mostly
 - MSW - to mock API calls
+- Jest + RTL - I really like React Testing Library, IMO it makes the tests readable and in general follow a good approach of "Mimicking user behaviour in tests"

 ## How to run